dmnkfr/dmnkfr.github.io/content/background.md

 __2011-2015 Doctoral Researcher at University of Salzburg:__

-Conceptualization, design, implementation, conduction, analysis, and write- up of a number of electrophysiological and behavioural experiments on semantic sentence processing in a first and second language.
+Conceptualization, design, implementation, conduction, analysis, and write- up of a number of electrophysiological and behavioural experiments on predictive and semantic sentence processing in a first and second language.

 ### Formal Education
 __2017 PhD (Dr. rer. nat.) in Linguistics__ at the Centre for Cognitive Neuroscience and Department of Linguistics, University of Salzburg, Austria.
 Thesis title: “Producing Future: Electrophysiological correlates of linguistic prediction in sentence comprehension”.
 Thesis supervisors: Prof. Dr. Hubert Haider & Prof. Dr. Dietmar Roehm.

 __2011 Master of Science (MSc) in Psycholinguistics__ with distinction at the University of Salzburg, Austria.
 Thesis title: “Processing a Second Language: Neurocognitive Correlates of Second Language Proficiency”.
 Thesis supervisor: Prof. Dr. Dietmar Roehm.